srujandeshpande/CombatCovid/README.md

 * Azure Cognitive Services for face verification
 * Azure Maps for map integration
 * MongoDB Atlas hosted on Azure for database

+##### This was created for the Mishmash 2020 and Goverment of Jharkhand Covid-19 Hackathon